A True American Oasis in Death Valley Gets New Life

 A new group and event space for high-level retreats rarified team-building experiences and memorable weddings will be added just steps away from the Inn.
 Called the Mission Gardens, the spectacular environment will capitalize on the standing façade and open-air space that exists there and be artistically landscaped for social and business functions.

-Construction is currently underway at The Inn and it will remain closed as usual through October and reopen in early November 2017.
+Construction is currently underway at The Inn and it will remain closed as usual through October and reopen December 22, 2017.
 The Ranch will remain open during the summer and year round.

 The Ranch at Death Valley

 The Ranch at Death Valley, with its towering palm trees and true oasis atmosphere, will witness a redesign and evolution of the public space that dates to the 1950s.
 The vision is for a more user-friendly “town square” in Spanish Colonial Revival style to be more sensitive to the environment, reduce traffic flow and provide better access to restaurants and the general store, and complement the historic nature of The Inn.

 And yes, there will still be the always-popular authentic Western Saloon with authentic swinging doors, just with a much needed and larger bar.

 Guests and travelers visiting The Oasis will experience a completely new check-in area, family-friendly pedestrian zones, tranquil gardens and fountains fed by the natural springs, and respectful architectural touches (think hitching posts and troughs – which are still used by people with horses, which are still on property).
 The Oasis will be extremely environmentally sensitive and water neutral.